helperdiscord/petitio/PERFORMANCE.md

 # Package size

-Here you can see how efficient `@helperdiscord/centra` is as opposed to other libraries, in terms of bundle size.
+Here you can see how efficient `petito` is as opposed to other libraries, in terms of bundle size.

 | Package          | Size                                                                                                                                              |